RDLLab/posggym/docs/index.md

 POSGGym provides a collection of discrete and continuous environments along with reference agents to allow for reproducible evaluations.
 The API aims to mimic that of [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) with the addition of a model API that can be used for planning.

-Some baseline implementations of planning and reinforcement learning algorithms for POSGGym are available in the [POSGGym-Baselines](https://github.com/RDLLab/posggym-baselines) library.
-Compatibility with other popular reinforcement learning libraries is possible using the [PettingZoo wrapper](#compatibility-with-pettingzoo).
+Baseline implementations of planning and reinforcement learning algorithms for POSGGym are available in the [POSGGym-Baselines](https://github.com/RDLLab/posggym-baselines) library.
+Compatibility with other popular reinforcement learning libraries is possible using the PettingZoo wrapper (see below for an example).

 ## Environment API